 Right, now that you’re all set, let’s get to those 21 best day trips from Orlando!

 Distance from Orlando to Daytona Beach by car: 55 miles, about 1 hour

 Famous for being a “Spring Break” destination, Daytona Beach is a hot spot for people looking for white sandy beaches on Florida’s east coast.

 On some of the beaches, you can even drive on the beach, which is great for those hoping to be able to enjoy lunch from the back of their car or be closer to their surfboards and boogie boards.

 This is one of the best Daytona tours – a paddleboarding experience as you go manatee and dolphin watching!

-You can walk on the Daytona Beach Boardwalk to get some amazing views of the coast, or spend the afternoon in the Ocean Walk Shoppes shopping or eating your way through the restaurants there.
+You can walk on the Daytona Beach Boardwalk to get some amazing views of the coast, or spend the afternoon in the Ocean Walk Shoppes shopping or eating.

 This is very much a “happening” place for people who want the hustle and bustle of a busy beach town while also being able to ride the waves.

 2. Cocoa Beach